sav-che/TL-2/Authors/Cunningham, David Douglas {std. D.D. Cunn.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 505](https://www.biodiversitylibrary.org/item/103860#page/515/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 505](https://www.biodiversitylibrary.org/page/33266182) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Cunningham, David Douglas {std.
 D.D.
 Cunn.}|first entry]] for this author

 ### Author

 \* Cunningham, David Douglas (1843-1914), British pathologist, naturalist and bacteriologist, born in Prestonpans, E. Lothian, studied at the University of Edinburgh, M.D. ib.
-1867, entered the Indian Medical Service 1861 until 1878, professor of physiology in Calcutta 1871-1898, retired because of ill health, lived in Torquay from 1898. (*D.D.
-Cunn.*).
+1867, entered the Indian Medical Service 1861 until 1878, professor of physiology in Calcutta 1871-1898, retired because of ill health, lived in Torquay from 1898.
+**Abbreviated name**: *D.D.
+Cunn.*

 #### Herbarium and types